-The SCCHA will operate a project-based voucher program using up to 20 percent of its budget authority for project-based assistance.
+The SCCHA will operate a project-based voucher program using up to 20 percent of its Consolidated Annual Contributions Contract (ACC) authorized units for project-based assistance.

 PBV assistance may be attached to existing housing or newly constructed or rehabilitated housing [24 CFR 983.52].
 If PBV units are already selected for project-based assistance either under an agreement to enter into HAP Contract (Agreement) or a HAP contract, the SCCHA is not required to reduce the number of these units if the amount of budget authority is subsequently reduced.
 However, the SCCHA is responsible for determining the amount of budget authority that is available for project-based vouchers and ensuring that the amount of assistance that is attached to units is within the amounts available under the ACC [24 CFR 983.6].